Dr. Koralla Raja Meghanadh

 Understand the Causes of Sinus Issues

-Sinusitis is a condition that can happen when you get a common cold, especially if you have underlying conditions.
+The most common trigger for sinus infection is a common cold, especially if you have underlying conditions.
 Instead of getting better within a week, the cold can move into your sinuses and cause fluid to build up.
-The stagnated fluids become an excellent environment for bacteria and fungus to grow, which can lead to an infection of the sinus walls.
-When the walls of your sinuses swell up, they can close the drainage pathways and cause even more fluid buildup.
+These stagnated fluids become an excellent environment for bacteria and fungus to grow and cause infection in the sinus walls.
+When the walls of the sinuses swell up, they can close the drainage pathways and cause even more fluid buildup.

 There are three main reasons why the common cold transforms into sinusitis in few people: